-The best way to ensure success when doing research is to have a clear idea of where you’re going (a research question and/or thesis statement) and what you’re trying to find (specific evidence and examples that answer your question or support your thesis, also known as, sources).
+The best way to ensure success when doing research is to have a clear idea of where you’re going (a research question and/or thesis statement) and what you’re trying to find (specific evidence and examples that answer your question or support your thesis).
 Here are some tips:

 The library’s online research tools aren’t always intuitive but, the more you use them, the easier they get.
 You’ll need a strong list of search terms or keywords to use them successfully, which you’ll generate if you spend enough time doing background research.